Maura Sullivan: Early life and education

-Public service
+Government career

 In 2010, Sullivan was named to the American Battle Monuments Commission.
 On October 1, 2014, President Obama appointed Sullivan Assistant Secretary of Veterans Affairs for the Office of Public & Intergovernmental Affairs.
 At the VA, Sullivan was the principal public affairs advisor to Secretary Robert A. McDonald.

 On June 22, 2015, Sullivan was named Assistant to the Secretary of Defense for Public Affairs, where she led communications policy for the Department of Defense.

 Political career

 2018 congressional election

-On October 23, 2017 Sullivan announced that she would run for Congress in New Hampshire's 1st congressional district less than three months after moving to the state.
-Since entering the race, Sullivan has raised over $1.5 million and is endorsed by EMILY's List, Serve America, New Politics, WithHonor.org, and Vote Vets.
-She was the first to go on air with TV advertisements, highlighting her military and government experience.
+On October 23, 2017, Sullivan announced that she would run for Congress in New Hampshire's 1st congressional district less than three months after moving to the state.
+After entering the race, Sullivan raised over $1.5 million and was endorsed by EMILY's List, Serve America, New Politics, WithHonor.org, and Vote Vets.

+Throughout the campaign, Sullivan was criticized as a "carpetbagger" due to her lack of history in New Hampshire.

-During her campaign, Sullivan has been endorsed by Seth Moulton, a fellow Marine Corps veteran and Congressman from Massachusetts.
+During her campaign, Sullivan was endorsed by Seth Moulton, a fellow Marine Corps veteran and U.S. Representative from Massachusetts.
 She was also endorsed by Kathleen Sebelius, the former Health and Human Services Secretary in the Obama administration and former Governor of Kansas.

-Sullivan lost the Democratic primary, on September 11, 2018, to Chris Pappas.
+Sullivan lost the Democratic primary on September 11, 2018, coming in second to Chris Pappas.

-Political positions

-Sullivan has stated that her top policy priorities include fighting President Trump on matters of national security, ensuring access to affordable healthcare, improving conditions for veterans and military families, and addressing the opioid epidemic.
+2026 congressional election

+On April 10, 2025, Sullivan announced she would again run for Congress in New Hampshire's 1st congressional district, following Pappas's decision to run for United States Senate.
+Sullivan raised $400,000 in her campaign's first week.
+She again received the endorsements of Vote Vets, With Honor, and Congressman Seth Moulton, as well as Pennsylvania Congressman Chris Deluzio, a Navy veteran.

+Shortly after her campaign was launched, Sullivan was criticized for Tweeting that she was a "lifelong Granite Stater," despite only moving to New Hampshire in 2017.
+She subsequently deleted the Tweet.